-While the discussion is centered around NDPP evaluations, the format, information, and overall intent is to perform the reporting described in this white paper for all evaluations against PPs that contain assurance activities.
-It may be the case that certain PPs will require more or less information to be presented in some areas, but these cases will be handled on as as-needed basis.
+While some discussion is centered on Network Device Protection Profile (NDPP) evaluations, the format, information, and overall intent is to perform the reporting described in this white paper for all evaluations against PPs that contain assurance activities.
+It may be the case that certain PPs will require more or less information to be presented in some areas, but these cases will be handled on as asneeded basis.